Prepare Funeral Costs and Arrangments Ahead Of Time

-The flowers were quite expensive for what was purchased which was one massive flower bouquet on a stand to go next to the casket.
+The flowers were expensive for one massive bouquet on a stand next to the casket.

-For the top of the casket, we opted for a half spray of flower arrangement as only half the casket would be open for viewing.
+For the top of the casket, we opted for a half spray of flower arrangement as only half would be open for viewing.

-Final Cost For A Full Catholic Funeral with a Mausoleum Burial
+Final Cost For A Catholic Funeral with a Mausoleum Burial

 The final cost for the entire funeral came to a whopping $32,022.99.

-What we can do is prepare in advance while we can for all the things that will make life easier for those who are taking care of the affairs once you are gone.
+What we can do is prepare in advance for all the things that will make life easier for those taking care of the affairs once you are gone.

 Funeral costs may seem like they cost quite a bit but remember that you have options that range from a basic cremation to the pricey traditional funeral.